salvatorelionetti/blen/README.md

 # blen
-Blen is the Bluetooth Low Energy N-th library, for Android API 21 as minimum.
+Blen is the Bluetooth Low Energy (ble) N-th library, for Android API 21 as minimum.

 It's customizable with one standard Java Observer, onto DeviceHost, or with two Observer one for device scanning and the other one for device connection lifecycle.